Black serif text that reads "Answers-FAQ."

 All attempts of a course that was repeated [and the letter grade(s) earned] would remain on the student’s transcript.

-• If a benchmark course has not been passed with at least a C-, and the academic requirements cannot be met by the deadlines posted through Fall or Spring registration, then the student is expected to register and attempt any available repeat during a Winter or Summer Session to meet the major’s academic requirements on time.
+• If a benchmark course has not been completed with at least a C-, and the academic requirements cannot be met by the deadlines posted through Fall or Spring registration, then the student may need to register for a repeat during the Winter or Summer Session to meet the benchmark requirements on time.

-Students are encouraged to discuss any course attempts during the Summer or Winter sessions with their academic advisor.
+Course offerings, times, and modality vary by term and year.
+Students are encouraged to discuss possible registration during the Summer or Winter sessions with their academic advisor.